 - 9 out of the 14 credit hours must be taken outside the student's major program, and coursework must involve two or more graduate programs outside the student's home program.

 - A grade of B or better (or S when applicable) is required for each course comprising the specialization.

-Fore more information and BEFORE APPLYING, Please Contact:
+For more information and BEFORE APPLYING, please contact: